 Feed After Releasing the Fish:

 Think of your tank as a prison.
-If you were in prison but it wasn’t too crowded and minutes after you get there a buffet opened up it is still prison, but not too bad.
+If you were in prison but it wasn’t too crowded and minutes after you get there a buffet opened up it is still a prison, but not too bad.
 The same applies to fish.
-If you feed right after they are released the feeding will distract the established fish from the fact that there are new fish in the tank.
+If you feed right after they are released, the feeding will distract the established fish from the fact that there are new fish in the tank.
 The new fish will at least get a chance to settle in without harassment and ideally they will actually eat.
 Don’t worry if they don’t eat at this first feeding, but if they do it is a really good sign.